Marcono1234/known-sites-extension/Manual testing.md

    :mag: The site should not appear in the history yet
 3. Click the "Open" button of the extension page
    :mag: The site should be opened
-4. Check the browser history navigations buttons (forward, backward)
+4. Check the browser history navigation buttons (forward, backward)
    :mag: The extension page should not be listed
    :information_source: Does not work for Chrome
 5. Check the browser history again